Purchasing Power & How to Increase It

 • Reduce your debt.
 Being overextended may work against you when you apply for a mortgage.
 Try to channel more of your income away from spending and toward paying down outstanding debt.
 For instance, hold off on major purchases or make do with your old car a little longer.

 • Check Repair & Credit Building.
 Your credit report will get careful scrutiny when you apply for a mortgage, so it’s a good idea to have a credit worthy profile beforehand.
 Under federal law, you can obtain a credit report from each of the three national credit-reporting companies.
-Our Alliance Partner service provider EditCredit® https://editcredit.usa can aid in the credit repair processs for you.
 There are things in life worth paying for on a monthly basis and this platform right here is one for starters.
 EditCredit help your scores to become attractive unto lenders nationwide.

 • Save more for down payment and closing costs.
 More cash on hand means greater flexibility in your financing options.
 For example, with a larger down payment you may not be required to pay for mortgage insurance.